brodak01/Brodak-Portfolio/final-project-part-one.md

 | Market size of the zoo and aquarium sector in the United States from 2010 to 2022 | [Webpage Link](https://www.statista.com/statistics/1176774/zoo-and-aquarium-industry-market-size-us/) | Chart from Statista showing Zoo and Aquarium Market Size between 2010 through 2022, size has mainly remained the same |
 | A system wide approach to managing zoo collections for visitor attendance and in situ conservation | [Webpage Link](https://www.nature.com/articles/s41467-020-14303-2) | How zoo attendance is used to contribute to conservation projects |

+**[International Zoo Statistics](ZooStats.csv)** - This excel document has data such as endangered species, zoo sale tickets, number of species, total mammals, which I could possibly use to show how a greater number of species increases zoo attendance.

+**[Evaluating the Contribution of North American Zoos and Aquariums to Endangered Species Recovery](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6023936/)** - This webpage breaks down what a zoo's conservation research budget is used for.
+I want to use this document to show how your conservation donations could be used to help species rehabilitation.

+**[Pittsburgh Zoo's 2021 Annual Report](https://www.pittsburghzoo.org/wp-content/uploads/2024/06/22_AnnualReport_8.1mb.pdf)/)** - This is an annual report from the Pittsburgh Zoo.
+In this document, zoo attendance and how zoo profits are used in the zoo are discussed.
+I may use this data to show a local example of what a local zoo is doing in conservation work.

+**[The Pittsburgh Zoo & Aquarium boasts 8,000 animals on 77 acres.
+A growing chorus asks: Why do we have zoos?](https://www.publicsource.org/pittsburgh-zoo-aquarium-animal-captivity-conservation-rescue/)** - Just like above, I want to use this source as a way to show the pros and cons of modern zoos with a more local perspective.

+**[Why Zoos are Good](https://www.theguardian.com/science/lost-worlds/2014/aug/19/why-zoos-are-good)** - Unlike other sources that focus on the negatives of modern zoos, this source looks to the conservation and research work being done by zoos.
+I found this source to be useful as a contrasting argument to more negative source.

+**[Do zoos help or hurt animals?](https://www.vox.com/future-perfect/23914885/zoo-animals-conservation-endangered-threatened-species-sanctuaries)** - While the previous sources have been mostly positive, Vox is very critical of the role of modern zoos, reporting that Zoos are here for our entertainment more than conservation.
+I think this is the crux of the cons argument, and I want to represent that side of the story with this source authentically.

+**[Interesting Zoo and Aquarium Statistics](https://www.aza.org/connect-stories/stories/interesting-zoo-aquarium-statistics)** - This is from the AZA's official website where they list statistics of their members.
+I am intending to use their conservation numbers in my presentation to show how much AZA organizations donate to conservation programs.

+**[Enclosure Size in Captive Wild Mammals](https://animal-protection-consult.com/enclosures.pdf)** - This is a very important source for my presentation.
+This source delves into how much space captive mammals have in captivity, and we find that current zoo habitats are 100x smaller than their natural range.
+This is an incredibly important statistic to demonstrate how zoo animals are kept in small, confine spaces.

+**[Guiding the prioritization of the most endangered and evolutionary distinct birds for new zoo conservation programs](https://onlinelibrary.wiley.com/doi/10.1002/zoo.21482)** - This source breaks down which birds receive the most conservation and research from zoos.
+What this study finds is that the more unique and "interesting" the species is recognized, the more conservation and research they receive.
+This is an important aspect of the story that the charismatic animals receive the most help.

+**[Global trends in research output by zoos and aquariums](https://onlinelibrary.wiley.com/doi/10.1002/zoo.21482)** - This source finds that zoos have published more and more research papers since the 2000s, providing data on these research trends.
+I intend to use this source to show how zoos have become more committed to learning about these species and disseminating that knowledge throughout the scientific community.

+**[Market size of the zoo and aquarium sector in the United States from 2010 to 2022](https://www.statista.com/statistics/1176774/zoo-and-aquarium-industry-market-size-us/)** - I'm not sure if I'm going to use this source yet, but I included it anyway.
+This source finds trends in zoo attendance over the past 12 years.
+What we find is that zoo attendance has remained relatively stable, although there was a dip in 2020 due to the COVID-19 pandemic.

+**[A system wide approach to managing zoo collections for visitor attendance and in situ conservation](https://www.nature.com/articles/s41467-020-14303-2)** - This study not only focuses on strategies employed by zoos to bring in more attendance but also how this money is split up.
+This is similar to the Pittsburgh annual report where profit is broken down into how this money supports the zoos' mission, but this is a study on a national scale.

 # Method and medium
 I plan on completing more research as I don't have all of my data just yet.
 My first step is to locate more databases so that I can get more reliable data on some of my numbers.
 I also want to use Tableau to create my visualizations and then upload those to Shorthand to present my story.